Handling conditional offers when you are selling for sale by owner might seem like a daunting task.

 I will suggest it should cover the following:

-This is just a rough outline of this sell my house privately page, should you decide to write the clause yourself.
+This is just a rough outline of this handling conditional offers page, should you decide to write the clause yourself.

 Does the 2nd Offer have to be Better?